nrdxp/nrd.sh/src/pages/blog/std.md

 organization closer to the project root.
 If true depth is called for, flakes using Standard can compose gracefully with other flakes, whether they use Standard or not.

-It is also entirely unopionated on what you output, there is nothing stopping you simply exporting NixOS modules themselves, for example, giving you a nice language level compartmentalization strategy to help manager your NixOS, Home Manager or Nix Darwin configurations.
+It is also entirely unopionated on what you output, there is nothing stopping you from simply exporting NixOS modules themselves, for example, giving you a nice language level compartmentalization strategy to help manager your NixOS, Home Manager or Nix Darwin configurations.

+Advanced users may even write their own types, or even extend the officially supported ones.
+We will expand more on this in a later post.

-In simple terms, why should we bother writing the same script logic over and over when we can be guaranteed to recieve an output of a specific type, which guarantees any actions we define for the type at large will work for us: be it deploying container images, publishing sites, running deployments, or invoking tests & builds.
+But in simple terms, why should we bother writing the same script logic over and over when we can be guaranteed to recieve an output of a specific type, which guarantees any actions we define for the type at large will work for us: be it deploying container images, publishing sites, running deployments, or invoking tests & builds.